-The long term planning maps out the PE activities covered in each term by each class and year group.
+The long-term planning maps out the PE activities covered in each term by each class and year group.
 The PE Co-ordinator works in conjunction with teaching colleagues in each year group, to ensure correct time allocation to each area of activity and optimum use of expertise, resources and facilities.

-Our medium-term plans give details of each unit of work for each term.
-These plans define what is taught and ensure appropriate distribution of work across each term.
-This is the responsibility of the subject leader in conjunction with other school staff.

-Short-term/lesson plans are the responsibility of the class teacher.
-These list the specific objectives for each lesson and give details of how the lessons are to be taught.
+Using the RealPE online platform, the medium-term plans give details of each unit of work.
+They define what is taught and ensure appropriate distribution of work across each term.
+The short-term plans list the specific objectives for each lesson and give details of how the lessons are to be taught.
+Their implementation is the responsibility of the class teachers in conjunction with the subject leader.

 PE activities are planned so that they build upon the prior learning of the children.
-There are opportunities to develop the skills, knowledge and understanding of all children, and planned progression built into the Scheme of Work, so that children are increasingly challenged as they progress through the school.
+There are opportunities to develop the skills, knowledge and understanding of all children, and planned progression built into the Scheme of Work, so that they are diverse, inclusive and children are increasingly challenged as they progress through the school.